Conference will be virtual via ZOOM

-- Describe the 4 radiographic features common to lesions of endodontic origin.
+- Describe the four radiographic features common to lesions of endodontic origin.

 - Understand how CBCT radiation exposure compares to periapical, panoramic and medical CTs.

 Please join us for this two-day course.
-We will explore the benefits of adding CBCT to an endodontic office setting, including, training, implementation, consent process, radiologist over-reads, and marketing.
+We will explore the benefits of adding CBCT to an endodontic office setting, including, training, implementation, consent process, radiologist over-reads and communications with referrers.

 Established and new practices can benefit.
 Position yourself for the future with this highly practical and motivating seminar.

 What is CBCT and How Does it Work?

 - Comparison of panoramic, CBCT and medical CT imaging

 - Dosimetry of CBCT -biologic effects of radiation dose relevant to endodontic CBCT assessments.
 Absorbed, equivalent and effective dose and their units; comparative does for 2D and 3D imaging.

 - Orthogonal planes